 - Establish data governance policies especially when transferring EU-specific data to non-EU countries or to jurisdictions that have not been deemed adequate by the European Commission.

-- Alert the consumers in the case of data breach.
+- Alert the consumers in the case of a data breach.

-- Have a Data Protection Officer hired in your company so that your company can keep up with the latest developments around data privacy compliance.
+- You can also hire a data protection officer.
+Doing this will let your company keep up with the latest developments around data privacy compliance.